retro16/acsi2stm/doc/troubleshooting.md

 this.
 4.00 fixed the issue so it might be worth trying an up to date version on older hardware that didn't work previously.

+### Workaround for bad DMA

+ACSI2STM provides a special firmware that doesn't use DMA at all: this is called the PIO variant.
+Only GemDrive works in that mode.

+You need to load GemDrive through `GEMDRPIO.TOS` because that mode cannot be automatically started at boot.

+This mode offers less performance: 50-100KB/s instead of 500-1500KB/s for DMA.

 The problem of STM32 clones / variants
 --------------------------------------